 Everyone who has studied marketing has been introduced to the 4 P’s of the Marketing Mix, which are Product, Promotion, Place, and Price.
 These 4 P’s were originally presented by E. Jerome McCarthy, an American marketing professor and the author of the influential textbook Basic Marketing: A Managerial Approach.

 The 4P’s have served as the cornerstone of modern marketing for the past century.
-In a nutshell, the 4 P’s are the core concepts for creating the right product at the right price in the right place with effective promotion.
+In a nutshell, the 4 P’s are the core concepts for creating the right product at the right price in the right place with an effective promotion.

 Inspired by the 4 P’s, I create a new set of 4 P’s for global content marketing for my book, Global Content Marketing: Plan, Produce, Promote, and Perfect.